 Beer and cheese are both old friends and new acquaintances: Scientists found recently that cheese dulls our ability to taste wine, so some cheese aficionados are switching to beer as an accompaniment instead.
 Fondue is a classic dish that’s great for casual entertaining.
-The crisp, grain flavours of lager complement nutty Gruyère and sharpish Cheddar.
+The crisp, grain flavours of certain beers complement nutty Gruyère and sharpish Cheddar.

 - 1 tbsp (15 ml) butter

 - 1 clove garlic, finely chopped